joeylemon/nfa-to-dfa/README.md

 ### Prerequisites

-You must have [Node.js and npm](https://nodejs.org/en/) installed to run the application locally.
+You must have [Node.js v12.19.0+ and npm](https://nodejs.org/en/) installed to run the application locally.
+Node versions below v12.19.0 are unable to run the unit tests.

 ### Running Application